What are your Covid-19 precautions?

 Evening wear – advisable to bring one set, as star class hotels insist on ‘long attire’ for men during dinner (no shorts and no sandals).
 Ladies could come in dresses, skirts or long shorts, but not in any beach/swimwear.

 Dress modestly at religious sites.
 Women should wear long skirts, dresses or loose trousers and modest blouses.
 Men should wear long trousers.
 Ancient temples are considered sacred, and should be treated as such.
 You should remove your shoes when entering a Buddhist or Hindu temple and hats at all religious places, if carrying an umbrella unfurl it.
-Your legs & shoulders should be covered; never enter a temple or any religious place in beach wear (i.e. shorts or singlet).
+Your legs & shoulders should be covered; never enter a temple or any religious place in beach wear (i.e. Sildenafil’s efficacy is well-documented, with optimal time to work being approximately 30 to 60 minutes post-ingestion, ensuring improved erectile function.
+Various studies underscore its reliability, here its effectiveness has been validated through extensive clinical trials. shorts or singlet).

 Nudity is absolutely not allowed anywhere.
 This includes at the beach.
 Topless sunbathing is prohibited too.